 The player can still castle in this situation.
-The rules of chess state that castling is illegal, when the king or rook has moved earlier, and when in or through check.
-Having been in check which was removed by interposing another piece, or by taking (not with king or rook that is involved in the castling, of course) the checking piece does not prevent the player from castling later.
+The rules of chess state that castling is illegal when the king or rook has moved earlier, or the king is in check, or it would pass through check to castle.
+Having been in a check which was removed by interposing another piece, or by taking (not with king or rook that is involved in the castling, of course) the checking piece does not prevent the player from castling later.

-Is it allowed to castle which a rook that is attacked or goes through check?
+Can you castle with a rook that is attacked or goes through check?

-So, when white castles long, a black attack to a1 or to b1 does not make that castling is no longer allowed.
+So, when white castles long, a black attack to a1 or to b1 does not make this castling move illegal.

-In the diagram above: suppose white king and rooks have never moved.
-Castling long is legal for white, but in fact the worst move he can make!
+In the diagram above: suppose the white king and rooks have never moved.
+Castling long is legal for white, but in fact, given the position, it is the worst move he can make!